 Buenos Aires lies on the River Plate, the world’s widest river separating Argentina from Uruguay.
+In fact, the historic town of Colonia del Sacramento is on the other bank of the river.
 While the urban area stretches along the coast for more than 50 km, only 15 belong properly to the city.
 Unlike most important Latin American cities it doesn’t have an old colonial core, since it was founded later.
 It was only in the late XIX century that the city consolidated itself and started growing into a modern metropolis.
 Most of the urban grid is from that period.
 Streets are wide and long, making an orthogonal urban matrix.
 The main square Plaza de Mayo in Microcentro is the beginning of several important axes.
 The main traffic artery Av.
 9 de Julio crosses the city from north to south.
 Parallel to it, Florida is the main pedestrian street.
 Industrial complexes and large traffic corridors occupy most of the coast, with the exception of the old port area, across the centre, now converted into the fashionable area of Puerto Madero.
 Three most atmospheric neighbourhoods are San Telmo, Palermo Soho and La Boca.

 Buenos Aires is not only about the city centre, there are interesting places everywhere.
 If you love photography don’t miss the Obelisco and the Torre Monumental.
 The main square Plaza de Mayo houses Casa Rosada, the office of the Argentinean president, the Metropolitan Cathedral, the first catholic temple built in the city, and the Buenos Aires Cabildo, the old colonial Town Hall.
 If we go west through Av.
 De Mayo we will arrive to Congressional Plaza with the imposing Congress of the Argentine Nation as its main edifice.
 Few steps before the Palacio Barolo is an outstanding art nouveau office building.
 A few minutes north from there the Tribunales Plaza houses the Supreme Court of Argentina and the amazing Teatro Colón.
 If we continue westwards through Av.
 Cordoba we will arrive to the charismatic Water Company Palace built in a neo-renaissance manner.
 If we take the Av.
 Callao next to the palace and go up north we will arrive to Buenos Aires’ fanciest district, La Recoleta, with its famous Cemetery.
 Many politicians, presidents, scientists, and other famous people are buried here.